I love learning. I want to know everything.

 But there’s a catch.

-New knowledge has an unintended side effect I can’t seem to shake: learning new things always turns me into a gaping asshole.
+New knowledge has an unintended side effect I can’t seem to shake: learning new things always turns me (temporarily, at least) into an asshole.

 I call it The Learning Trap.